pmp-p/easywasi/README.md

 Things to note:

 - `/` has the default in-memory backend.
-- `/mnt` is a bit special, and not traversed by file-lists, so if you want that, put it somewhere else
+- `/mnt` is a bit special in zenfs, and not traversed by a file-list, so if you want that, put it somewhere else

 ```js
 import WasiPreview1 from 'easywasi'